Graham Reid | | 4 min read

 Nixon was often referred to as “the ghost singer” because it was her voice in three of the most popular film musicals of all time when she sang for Deborah Kerr in The King And I, Natalie Wood in West Side Story and, most famously, for Audrey Hepburn in My Fair Lady.

-That latter role made for an uncomfortable moment not long after when she met Julie Andrews on the set of The Sound of Music.
+That latter role made for an uncomfortable moment not long after when Nixon met Julie Andrews on the set of The Sound of Music.

 Andrews could sing and Hepburn couldn't (although she did her own Moon River in Breakfast at Tiffany's), so Nixon got the call to dub the singing.

-When Nixon met Andrews on the set of The Sound of Music – she had a small part as Sister Sophia in The Sound of Music singing Maria – she was nervous.
+When Nixon met Andrews on the set of The Sound of Music – Nixon had a small part as Sister Sophia singing Maria – she was nervous.

 But Andrews was not just gracious but gushing, telling Nixon that she just loved her voice.